innobright/help.innobright.com/src/usage/advanced-usage.rst

 ``--kf``
 --------

-Controls the influence of feature AOVs (e.g. position, normals, etc).
+Controls the influence of feature AOVs (e.g. position, normals, etc) for all kernel sizes.
 Generally controls the trade-off between preserving edges and fine detail.

 ``--tile``
 --------

-Altus can internally divide, denoise, and combine tiles in order to denoise images that wouldn't otherwise fit in memory.
+Altus can internally divide, denoise, and combine tiles in order to denoise large images that wouldn't otherwise fit in memory.
-Generally this feature is more useful when using GPU's to denoise since GPU's usually have a limited and small amount of VRAM.
+Generally this feature is more useful when using GPU's to denoise since GPU's typically have a small amount of VRAM.
+This causes large images to be impossible to denoise on GPU unless using tiling.

 ``--tile-size``
 --------